akoenig/cinnamon/README.md

     $ cd /into/your/project
     $ $EDITOR package.json

-    // Define your test script and pipe the output into the cinnamon loggile.
+    // Define your test script and pipe the output into the cinnamon logfile.
     ...
     "scripts": {
       "test": "npm install && grunt test > cinnamon.log"